 - The landing gear receives adequate lubrication during manufacturing.
-Relubrication is possible through grease fittings and is recommended at three month intervals. - 2.
-The elevating screw is lubricated by the lower grease fitting located on the upper housing (See Figure 4-23.)
-Prior to lubrication, extend the landing gear as far as possible.
+Relubrication is possible through grease fittings and is recommended at three month intervals. - The elevating screw is lubricated by the lower grease fitting located on the upper housing in Figure 4-22. - Prior to lubrication, extend the landing gear as far as possible.
 During lubrication, slowly retract the landing gear.
 The upper grease fitting lubricates the gearing, shafts, and bushings.
 It is recommended to use a high quality commercial grade lithium EP-2 grease.